fathym-deno/eac-runtime/docs/getting-started/Configure.md

 };
 ```

 These core modifiers support various aspects of your application.
 The keep alive runs only in dev mode and works to refresh your page anytime you make changes to the eac-runtime.
 The tracing modifier will log the request and response informatino for the system.
-Finally, the deno KV cache uses DenoKV to cache configured responses for the applicatios it is configured to.
+Finally, the deno KV cache uses DenoKV to cache configured responses for the applications it is configured to.
 You'll notice with the cache that we have DenoKVDatabaseLookup configured to `cache`.
 For this to work, we need to add one more configuration for the database:

 ```typescript ./src/plugins/MyDemoPlugin.ts
 const pluginConfig: EaCRuntimePluginConfig = {